Skysurfer65/Login_CRUD_CI/README.md

 changed with CRUD operations after login as admin on "Admin page".

 # Database
-Database is visual as JSON in browser dev tool as "myLoginDB" in Local storage.
+The pseudo database is visual as JSON in browser dev tool as "myLoginDB" in Local storage.
 If you've changed "admin" User ID it will be stored in Local storage as "newAdminID".